Speeches

 A

-that gives examples of problems that occur in a home or school environment, and
+autism that gives examples of problems that occur in a home or school

 Auditory Training: My Personal